SOFTWARE ENGINEERING - 2017/8

 · 2 hours of compulsory labs per week, to support taught materials and the assignments

-Drop-in surgery hours may also be run to provide additional assignment support.
+Tutorials or Drop-in surgery hours may also be run to provide additional assignment support.

 Students will be expected to spend a minimum of 3 hours a week on self-study.